 Are there more fabric options than those shown in the item listings?
 Yes, additional fabrics can be ordered in - duchesse satin, silk dupion and some additional varieties of coutil are available.
 Should you be unable to find your chosen colour or design on the item listing please use the 'Other - please specify' option and insert the details in the order Comments Box.

 How may eyelets are used in each corset?
 This, of course, varies with each corset.
 Our eyelets are machine, not hand set, and are spaced specifically at 1.25" apart, and 1" apart at the waist.
-There is good reason for us spacing them as we do!
-If eyelets are spaced too closely together, the very structure of the corset is weakened because, after all, wherever there is an eyelet there is a HOLE in the fabric of the corset!
-If eyelets are spaced too closely together the life of the corset will be dramatically shortened, and our corsets are renowned for their durability and long lifespan!
+There is good reason for us spacing them as we do.
+If eyelets are spaced too closely together, the very structure of the corset is weakened because, after all, wherever there is an eyelet there is a HOLE in the fabric of the corset.
+It has been shown that if eyelets are spaced too closely together the life of the corset will be shortened, and the corset itself weakened, and our corsets are made for durability and a long lifespan.

 I can't see exactly the corset I want - what should I do?
 Our new website is streamlined to make your order process simpler but we can offer a bespoke service - please contact us and we will let you know how we can help.